snnpzz/ase-project/README.md

 * The **data collection** tasks specify input sources (file, db, rest service, etc.), its format (json, csv, …), its query endpoint and condition(s), and the input data schema (attributes and types).
 * The **data integration** tasks specify two or more inputs and fuse the data based on a value-matching approach, by specifying the attributes over which to perform “the join” and the attributes to produce in output.
 * **Data cleaning** tasks define operations to be run on the data.
 Some predefined ones are there (e.g., remove nulls, format data, …) .
 Further extensions must be allowed to support custom cleaning functions.
 * The **data analysis** tasks are further classified by category (description, classification, clustering, prediction).
-For each category, a list of predefined analyses are available and can be chosen.When used in a pipeline, the task defines the type of analysis to be applied on the data with the needed parameters, input and output.
+For each category, a list of predefined analyses are available and can be chosen.
+When used in a pipeline, the task defines the type of analysis to be applied on the data with the needed parameters, input and output.
 * **Data visualization** tasks produce graphs and diagrams out of the data.
 * **Export tasks** produce output files in various formats.